-No matter how careful you are, eventually you’re going to spill oil or grease on your garage floor, especially if you have a classic car that you’re restoring.
+Eventually, you’re going to spill oil or grease on your garage floor, no matter how careful you are.

-To safely wash off any new or resistant grease stains, you should:
+To safely wash off any new or resistant grease stains, follow this cleaning process.

 1. Absorb the Extra Oil With Towels

-If you happen to have oil absorbing mats or pads, they’ll do great here.
+If you have oil absorbing mats or pads, they’ll do great here.
 If not, an old towel or thick rags will do the trick.

 This part is most effective if you can do it immediately after spilling the oil.

 Next, you want to pour a dry substance like sawdust or kitty litter on the oil spill and let it soak up the grease.
 The goal here is to pull as much of the grease off the surface of your floor.

 Let it sit overnight.
 After that, you’ll want to remove the sawdust or kitty litter with a dustpan or shovel and move on to the next step.